WordPress plugins for food blogs are often installed on whim, when they shouldn’t be.

 Without having to get into the code, you can easily manage 301 redirections, keep track of 404 errors and a whole host of other redirect situations.
 With more than 1 million active installation it’s the WordPress redirect plugin of choice.

 Gold-standard, must-have, incredibly powerful—that’s the best way to describe Yoast SEO.
 The feature base goes well beyond the preview snippet that you use in the back-end of a post.
-Pay special intention to configuration on install and let Yoast work its magic.
+Pay special attention to configuration on install and let Yoast work its magic.
+Yoast now also easily allows publishers to easy add rel="nofollow" and rel="sponsored" to specific external links.
+A big win!

 A powerful player in performance, Cloudflare is often used in conjunction with WP Rocket and other WordPress performance plugins.
 Cloudflare does a lot of things, but one of the biggest benefits for food blogs is that it brings content closer to your users by caching static web content on its network—a performance win.